 If that example may seem too simple, there’s also a biological reason for the relationship between chronic pain and anxiety.
 Research in the last few years has explored this mutual relationship and has determined the same neurotransmitter that is released during stress is also released to those who suffer from chronic pain.
 The neurotransmitter is called pituitary adenylate cyclase activating polypeptide (PACAP).
 The same chemical your brain releases when in an anxious state also becomes elevated with chronic pain.
 PACAP travels from your spinal cord to your brain, specifically the amygdala.
 The amygdala is responsible for the regulation of your body’s fear and emotional state.
 Too much of any neurotransmitter can effect you, and PACAP effects pain and anxiety mutually.

 So is there any hope?
 Yes!
 Of course regular exercise and diet matter.
 But addressing chemical imbalances are just as worthy as any other regimen.
 Research strongly suggest that finding the correct combination of medications, usually those used for other things like depression, can have a positive impact.
 The use of serotonin and norepinephrine re-uptake inhibitors (SNRI) or tricyclic antidepressants (TCA) can address both the physical ailments of pain and the mental state of anxiety.
-It is important to work with the guidance of a specialized pain management doctor, an arthritis doctor in Elkridge, MD, and maybe even a therapist concurrently to make sure both of these individual conditions are addressed.
+It is important to work with the guidance of a specialized pain management doctor, an arthritis doctor, and maybe even a therapist concurrently to make sure both of these individual conditions are addressed.
 In doing so, the patient can begin the process of liberation from anxious fear and the limitations of chronic pain.